NomicFoundation/hardhat/docs/src/content/hardhat-network-helpers/docs/overview.md

 ::::

-Since this is not a Hardhat plugin, you don't need to import it in your config.
+Since this is not a Hardhat plugin, you don’t need to import the whole package in your config.
+You can simply import each specific helper function where you need to use them.

-For a full listing of all of the helpers provided by this package, see [the reference documentation](./reference).
+For a full listing of all the helpers provided by this package, see [the reference documentation](./reference).